ibm-cloud-docs/Cloudant/api/attachments.md

 ```
 {: codeblock}

-### Example instruction for creating or updating an attachment, by using the command line
+See the following example for creating or updating an attachment by using the command line:

 ```sh
 curl "https://$ACCOUNT.cloudant.com/$DATABASE/$DOCUMENT_ID/$ATTACHMENT?rev=$REV" \